 The cover of B. Smith's cookbook, B. Smith Cooks Southern Style.

 The cover of the premiere issue of B. Smith's style magazine, B. Smith Style.

 When I first came to know of B. Smith, it was in the 90’s thru her syndicated talk show B. Smith With Style, a show that was also nominated for a Daytime Emmy Award in 2000.
-At the time, it was the only lifestyle programs hosted by an African American, interviewing a variety of guests including Eartha Kitt and Gladys Knight.
+At the time, it was the only lifestyle program hosted by an African American, interviewing a variety of guests including Eartha Kitt and Gladys Knight.
 Six seasons later, the show could be seen in 22 countries including Japan, Canada, South African and throughout Latin America.

 Smith was eventually diagnosed with early-onset Alzheimer’s disease, and chronicles her journey with the disease in her memoir Before I Forget: Love, Hope, Help and Acceptance in Our Fight Against Alzheimer’s.

 She passed away at the age of 70 on February 22, 2020.
 She will be remembered for not only her incredible style and grace but also as a pioneer and legend for women of color in the food industry as well as models who pursue entrepreneurship post-modeling.